MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-automated-message.md

     > [!div class=mx-imgBorder]
     > ![Configure automated messages](../media/automated-messages.png "Configure automated messages")

 4. Enter the name of your message, select the message trigger, and then type your message.
 The **Language Code** field is determined by the language set in the **General settings** tab of the channel instance and cannot be modified.
+The **Message Trigger** field contains the system events that prompt an automated message to be sent.
 5. Select **Save**.

     > [!div class=mx-imgBorder]